Transitional Justice in SomalilandThe Forensic Investigation of War Crimes

 Organized collection of forensic evidence of human rights violations is an important step toward discovering the truth, achieving justice, and ensuring that such crimes are not repeated.
 Incontrovertible physical evidence of such abuses is important both for the judicial process and for the survivors, as it provides the world with an objective account and acknowledgement of the abuses suffered.

 With CJA's sponsorship, the Somaliland government and the Peruvian Forensic Anthropology Team have opened an international forensic training program in Somaliland.
-The project began September 24, 2012.
-The next phase will run from November 5 to December 4, 2014.
-Click here to apply for the next cycle.
+The project began on September 24, 2012.

 The Peruvian Forensic Anthropology Team in SomalilandEncouraged by a second historic peaceful election and transfer of power in Somaliland in 2010, CJA invited partner Jose Pablo Baraybar, Director of the Peruvian Forensic Anthropology Team (EPAF) and Recipient of the 2011 Judith Lee Stronach Human Rights Award, to travel with us to Somaliland in July 2011.
 In collaboration with CJA, victims' families, and local government officials, including Somaliland's War Crimes Investigation Committee (WCIC), Mr. Baraybar began a preliminary assessment of the mass grave sites to determine the possibilities of providing relief to the families and preserving evidence for any future transitional justice efforts.